Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Introduction

 Given that PCSPs generalize CSPs and a dichotomy theorem for CSPs over arbitrary domains is itself a long elusive challenge, in this work we focus on Question~\ref{ques:PCSP-complexity-intro} for relations over the Boolean domain.
-Even in this restricted setting, Boolean promise CSPs have radically different structure from that of Boolean CSPs (see Section~\ref{subsec:full-dichotomy}), rendering proving a generalization of Schaefer's dichotomy quite difficult, if it is even true.
+Even in this restricted setting, Boolean promise CSPs have {a richer} structure from that of Boolean CSPs (see Section~\ref{subsec:full-dichotomy}), rendering proving a generalization of Schaefer's dichotomy quite difficult, if it is even true.
 In this work, we build the groundwork for the complexity classification of promise PCPs, and prove a dichotomy for the case of \emph{symmetric} Boolean promise CSPs allowing negations (Theorem~\ref{thm:intro-1} below).
 Negations can be enforced if $(P,Q) \in \Gamma$ where $P=Q=\{(0,1),(1,0)\}$; we say such a $\Gamma$ \emph{allows negations} or is \emph{folded}.
-A collection of relation pairs $\Gamma = \{(P_i,Q_i)\}_i$ is symmetric if each $P_i$ and $Q_i$ is a symmetric relation.
-A predicate $P$ is symmetric if $(a_1,a_2,\dots,a_l) \in P$ iff $(a_{\pi(1)},\dots,a_{\pi(l)}) \in P$ for every permutation $\pi \in S_l$.
-Note that a symmetric predicate $P \subseteq \{0,1\}^l$ can be specified by a set $S \subseteq \{0,1,\dots,l\}$ such that $P = \{ x \in \{0,1\}^l \mid |x| \in S\}$.
+A collection of relation pairs $\Gamma = \{(P_i,Q_i) {: i \in [r]}\}$ is symmetric if each $P_i$ and $Q_i$ is a symmetric relation.
+A relation $P$ is symmetric if $(a_1,a_2,\dots,a_l) \in P$ iff $(a_{\pi(1)},\dots,a_{\pi(l)}) \in P$ for every permutation $\pi \in S_l$.
+Note that a symmetric relation $P \subseteq \{0,1\}^l$ can be specified by a set $S \subseteq \{0,1,\dots,l\}$ such that $P = \{ x \in \{0,1\}^l \mid |x| \in S\}$.

 \begin{thm}[Main] Let $\Gamma$ be a symmetric collection of Boolean relation pairs that allows negations.
-Then $\PCSP(\Gamma)$ is either in P or NP-hard. \end{thm}

-While the symmetry requirement is a significant restriction, it is a natural subclass that still captures several fundamental problems, such as $k$-SAT, Not-All-Equal-$k$-SAT, $t$-out-of-$k$-SAT, Hypergraph Coloring, Bipartiteness, Discrepancy minimization, etc. In all these cases, whether a constraint is satisfied only depends on the number of variables set to $1$ (negations can be enforced via the symmetric relation $\{(0,1),(1,0)\}$).
+Then $\PCSP(\Gamma)$ is either in P or NP-hard. \end{thm} While the symmetry requirement is a significant restriction, it is a natural subclass that still captures several fundamental problems, such as $k$-SAT, Not-All-Equal-$k$-SAT, $t$-out-of-$k$-SAT, Hypergraph Coloring, Bipartiteness, Discrepancy minimization, etc. In all these cases, whether a constraint is satisfied only depends on the number of variables set to $1$ (negations can be enforced via the symmetric relation $\{(0,1),(1,0)\}$).
 Note that Horn SAT is an example of a CSP that is \emph{not} symmetric.

 We establish Theorem~\ref{thm:intro-1} via a characterization of all the tractable cases, and showing that everything else is NP-hard.
 To describe our results in greater detail, and to highlight the challenges faced in extending Schaefer's theorem to the land of promise CSPs, we now turn to the algebraic approach to study $\CSP(\Lambda)$ via polymorphisms of the underlying relations.